Soccer-Former Bayern Munich coach Flick takes over Germany to 2024 | Sports-Games

 Soccer-Former Bayern Munich coach Flick takes over Germany to 2024

-Former Bayern Munich coach Hansi Flick signed a two-year contract on Tuesday to take over Germany after the end the European Championship this summer, the German Football Association (DFB) said.
-He will succeed current coach Joachim Loew, with whom he won the World Cup as an assistant in 2014 and will have to complete an overhaul that was disrupted by a string of bad results and the coronavirus pandemic.
+Former Bayern Munich coach Hansi Flick signed a three-year contract on Tuesday to take over Germany after the end the European Championship this summer, the German Football Association (DFB) said.
+He will succeed Joachim Loew, with whom he won the World Cup as an assistant in 2014, and will be looking to complete an overhaul that was started in 2019 but was disrupted by a string of bad results and the coronavirus pandemic.

-Former Bayern Munich coach Hansi Flick signed a two-year contract on Tuesday to take over Germany after the end the European Championship this summer, the German Football Association (DFB) said.
+Former Bayern Munich coach Hansi Flick signed a three-year contract on Tuesday to take over Germany after the end the European Championship this summer, the German Football Association (DFB) said.

-He will succeed current coach Joachim Loew, with whom he won the World Cup as an assistant in 2014 and will have to complete an overhaul that was disrupted by a string of bad results and the coronavirus pandemic.
+He will succeed Joachim Loew, with whom he won the World Cup as an assistant in 2014, and will be looking to complete an overhaul that was started in 2019 but was disrupted by a string of bad results and the coronavirus pandemic.
 "Everything happened surprisingly quickly for me and I am happy to be national team coach from the autumn," Flick, who was the frontrunner for the post, said in a statement.

 "My joy is great because I see the quality of the players, especially the young ones, in Germany.
 So we have every reason to approach the next tournaments, for example our home Euro 2024 with optimism."
 Germany will host the European Championship in 2024.

+"I wish Hansi Flick the same success with the national team that he has had with Bayern."
+Loew, who had a contract until 2022, also won the 2017 Confederations Cup.

-But his team crashed out in the first round in the 2018 World Cup and has been struggling to perform at the highest level despite an overhaul.
+But his team crashed out in the first round in the 2018 World Cup and has been struggling to perform at the highest level.
 A 6-0 thrashing by Spain in the Nations League in November was Germany's worst defeat in competitive football.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)